Visit Dublin's most iconic squares

 Whiskey experts should head to The Norseman, where a 21 year old Redbreast dram is waiting.
 While live music lovers can stop off at The Auld Dubliner or Quays Bar.
 Throughout the year, the square hosts a wide range of events including the Temple Bar Trad Festival in January and the Dublin Circus Festival in April.

-Meeting House Square in Temple Bar was designed in 1991, and is surrounded by some of the city's most vibrant cultural organisations.
-It’s the film, art and photography hub of Dublin with the Gallery of Photography Ireland, Irish Film Institute and National Photographic Archive all nearby.
+Meeting House Square in Temple Bar was designed in 1991 and is surrounded by some of the city's most vibrant cultural organisations.
+It’s the film, art and photography hub of Dublin with the Photo Museum Ireland, Irish Film Institute and National Photographic Archive all nearby.
 Rain or shine, the square’s retractable canopy of giant umbrellas means it’s tailor made for live events.

 Every weekend, the Temple Bar Food Market plays host to artisan cheeses, baked goods, fresh produce and more.
 Come for a snack and stay for the neighbourhood’s rich culture.